 Now, how many of those products were tested on animals or contain ingredients that were?
 The Humane Society International estimates that 100,000-200,000 animals suffer and die every year due to animal testing worldwide.

-Earlier this month, The Humane Cosmetics Act was re-introduced to Congress by Rep. Don Beyer and Martha McSally to put an end to Animal Testing in the United States, once and for all!
+In June 2017, The Humane Cosmetics Act was re-introduced to Congress by Rep. Don Beyer and Martha McSally to put an end to Animal Testing in the United States, once and for all!

 “Rep. Don Beyer today joined Arizona Representative Martha McSally today to introduce legislation to phase out and ultimately end the practice of testing the safety of cosmetics on animals in the United States.
 The Humane Cosmetics Act would prohibit selling or transporting any cosmetics in interstate commerce if any component of the final product was developed or manufactured using animal testing.”